tbrowder/Mi6-Helper/README.md

 NOTE: The next version will remove all 'provides' methods except the use of the hidden file.

     use Mi6::Helper
-    $ mi6-helper new=Foo::Bar  # uses the 'provides' text in hidden file
+    $ mi6-helper new=Foo::Bar  # Uses the 'provides' text in hidden file
                                # '.Foo-Bar' (recommended method)
-    # or
+        or

-    $ mi6-helper lint <dir>    # checks a module directory for errors
+    $ mi6-helper lint <dir>    # Checks a module directory for errors
-                               # and best practices
+                               # and best practice recommendations

 **Easily** create the template for a new Raku module repository for management by `App::Mi6` with modifications including: